scalajeremy/Jekyll-workshop/2_install.md

 Now that we setup your environnement we're gonna install Jekyll

-You can do it, again, by following the official [doc here](https://jekyllrb.com/docs) or these quick steps:
+You can do it, again, by following the official [doc here](https://jekyllrb.com/docs) or this quick step:

 ## Linux